Oregon Fall Camp

 Please Note: Transportation is not included in the camp package.

-What about flying to the camp?: The Redmond/Bend Airport (RDM) is located 20-25 minutes from downtown Bend and serves Central Oregon with daily direct connections from Portland, Salt Lake City, San Francisco, Denver, Los Angeles, and Seattle with four airlines...American, Delta, United, and Horizon/Alaska Airlines.
-Folks from the northeast and midwest can get to Redmond/Bend in as little as two flights and in as little as a half day of travel time.
-Returning home takes a bit longer on the clock due to losing 1-3 hours due to various time zones.
+What about flying to the camp?: Redmond/Bend Airport (RDM) is located 25 minutes from downtown Bend and serves Central Oregon with daily direct connections from a variety of cities -- Portland, Salt Lake City, San Francisco, Denver, Los Angeles, Phoenix, and Seattle to name a few -- and with multiple airlines...American, Delta, United, Alaska, plus others.
+You can get to Redmond/Bend in as little as two flights nationwide and in as little as a half day of travel time.
 RDM is a reliable regional airport with weather rarely impacting local flights.
 Short periods of winter fog are the only rare problem which, worst case, require a last-second ground shuttle up to Portland.
-Car rental companies Budget, Hertz, National, and Avis all have offices in the Redmond/Bend airport.
+Multiple car rental companies have offices in the Redmond/Bend airport.
+Given the Fall Camp often sees snowy roads, snow tires, chains and/or all-wheel drive is a serious consideration with any car rental.

 What about flying into Portland?

 The Portland (PDX) airport has loads of daily connections from throughout North America and is a 3+ hour drive from Bend.
 Flights can be cheaper into PDX or not much different than Redmond/Bend -- it just depends on when you buy and from whom.
 Portland is very reliable with winter weather for flying.
-However, the drive time plus driving conditions is something you need to keep in mind as you will have to cross a 4,000ft+ mountain pass on a 3+ hour drive to get to Bend.
-Given the timing of the Fall Camp, chains or all-wheel drive is a consideration with any car rental.
+However, the drive time plus driving conditions is something you need to keep in mind as you will have to cross a choice of 4,000ft+ mountain passes on a 3+ hour drive to get to Bend.
+Given the Fall Camp often sees snowy roads, snow tires, chains and/or all-wheel drive is a serious consideration with any car rental.

 What about driving to Bend?